EiTaNBaRiBoA/Prison-Break-3D/README.md

 # Todo:

-- Remove selection tries.
-- Make float for detection time to allow the player to hide and not lose so quickly.
-- Add Flash light for the cops to show their vision.
+- Add Flash light for the cops to show their vision through their eyes (white when scanning, Red when detecting).
 - Add puzzle 4, puzzle 5, puzzle 6 (need to GDD).
 - Add music backgrounds for each place and scene and SFX for foot steps and voice acting.
 - Add a gun to the game in the end for the player to shoot and run.